-Process recommendation 1 - Move towards proactivity by establishing dense channels of communication
+5.1.
+Process recommendation 1 - move towards proactivity by establishing dense channels of communication

-The first recommendation is for organisations and practitioners to understand the inevitability of such biases as situational myopia and proactively create protocols that develop communication density.
-Develop a hierarchy of stakeholder, client, customer, and community members by perceived relevance to your organisation or industry.
+The first recommendation is for organizations and practitioners to understand the inevitability of such biases as situational myopia and proactively create protocols that develop communication density.
+Develop a hierarchy of stakeholder, client, customer, and community members by perceived relevance to your organization or industry.
 Spanning high to low relevance builds greater density into your potential future communication channels by including members outside the norm.
 The ranked order provides a protocol that can be utilized as a heuristic during times of disruption and crisis.
 Well-developed heuristic tools are a cornerstone to disaster preparedness plans.
 Burt and Van der Heijden (2003, p.
 1022) suggest that organizations need to "make sense of new realities earlier".
 There are any number of secondary effects that stem from proactive engagement efforts, as well.
-For example, Boston Consulting Group found companies that opened communication with their investors early in a crisis, performed significantly better than companies that waited and stayed disconnected (Reeves, et al., 2019).
-Participation enables those in the process to gain the greatest insights (i.e. value) from the intervention, and for the process to be informed by a greater selection of information (i.e. impact) (Cairns & Wright, 2020; Crawford, 2019).
+For example, Boston Consulting Group found companies that opened communication with their investors early in a crisis, performed significantly better than companies that waited and stayed disconnected (Reeves et al., 2019).
+Participation enables those in the process to gain the greatest insights (i. e. value) from the intervention, and for the process to be informed by a greater selection of information (i.e. impact) (Cairns and Wright, 2020; Crawford, 2019).

 Cairns & Wright (2020, p.
-4) offer further guidance to help build pre-emptive behaviours within target communities,

-First, successful development of meaningful scenarios within a community requires skills to seek out and acknowledge global/ generalizable knowledge that is relevant, while embedding local knowledge and wisdom.
+4) offer further guidance to help build preemptive behaviours within target communities, generalizable knowledge that is relevant, while embedding local knowledge and wisdom.
 Second, both global and local myth and misinformation ("alternative truths" and "fake news") must be recognized and countered.
 Third, development of the required skill sets in communities requires programs of education and training for which there may be limited resources-financial and intellectual-in a post-COVID-19 world.
 Fourth, any program to implement such skills nurturing will open the door to the "snake oil salesmen" of futurism and false promise.
 Finally, we must question whether academics will be willing/able to commit to necessary long-term engagement in communities from within their own world of short-term, publish-or-perish, metrics-based reward?